chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/network-requirements.md

 ### Image Registry Access

-The Enforce agent needs access to any registry or registries that are configured for your cluster or containers so that it can validate images and policies.
+Enforce needs access to any registry or registries that are configured for your cluster or containers so that it can validate images and policies.
+Depending on your environment, you will need to configure your firewalls and access control lists to allow Enforce access.

+#### Enforce Agent Access

-Whether they are public or private, ensure that outbound connections from the Enforce agent (running in the `gulfstream` namespace) are permitted to your configured registry or registries.
+Whether your registry or registries are public or private, ensure that outbound connections from the Enforce agent (running in the `gulfstream` namespace) are permitted.
 Also be sure to allow the corresponding return traffic if you are using symmetric firewall rules.

+#### Enforce SaaS Access

+If you are using Enforce in agentless mode, you will need to ensure that your registry is publicly accessible to our agent.
+Refer to the [CIDR Ranges](#cidr-ranges) section of this page for a list of ranges to add to your firewall rules or access control lists.

 ### DNS Records and TTLs